 - We share information with other United Ways if we administer a donation belonging to another United Way community.
 We disclose your information only to the specific United Way involved in your donation.

-- If you designate your donation to another charity, we provide your name, workplace if the donation is part of an Employee Campaign, and designation amount to the selected charity for identification purposes.
-When you make your designation, you have the opportunity to direct us to withhold your information and send the donation on an anonymous basis.
+- If you designate your donation to another charity, we provide your name, workplace if the donation is part of an Employee Campaign, and designation amount to the selected charity if you expressly give permission.
+If you do not give permission, we send the donation on an anonymous basis.

 - We may contract with carefully selected third parties to perform services for us or on our behalf.
 When we select the third parties, we ensure that they use security and privacy standards comparable to our own.